(A) Heat sterilization:

-(2) All high speed and surgical handpieces, low speed contra angles, prophy angles, and nose cones must be subjected to heat sterilization between patients.
+(2) All high speed and surgical handpieces, low speed contra angles, prophy angles, and nose cones must be thoroughly cleaned prior to being subjected to heat sterilization between patients.
 Sterilization must be accomplished by an FDA-approved device or method.

-(3) All instruments and all items that are able to withstand repeated exposure to heat must be heat sterilized between patients.
+(3) All instruments and all items that are able to withstand repeated exposure to heat must be thoroughly cleaned prior to being subjected to heat sterilization between patients.
 The following instruments and items (but not limited to) must be heat sterilized between patients:

 (a) All hand and orthodontic instruments;

 (b) All burs and bur changers, including contaminated laboratory burs and diamond abrasives;

 (e) High-volume evacuator tips;

 (j) Intra-oral radiographic equipment that can withstand heat sterilization.